 Everyone Is Bi: This is confirmed to be in effect for sylvari society, for whom Purely Aesthetic Gender is rather literal.
 Gender is irrelevant to the sylvari, including in matters of love.
 In addition, several non-player characters in the game make flirtatious remarks towards the player, regardless of gender (or race).

-Evil Brit: Across from the Nightmare Court, there is also Scarlet Briar (the Big Bad of the Clockwork Chaos Living Story content).
+Evil Brit: Across from the Nightmare Court, there is also Scarlet Briar (the Big Bad of the Season 1 Living Story content).

 The Fair Folk: The sylvari are both an example and a subversion of this trope (although if the Nightmare Court has its way, they'll just be an example).
 On one hand -given that their entire race is barely 25 years old and that they're living plants- they are honestly alien to the world, and they operate on a sort of fairy tale logic wherein everyone "born" by the pale tree gets his destiny and his lifegoal revealed shortly afterwards - naturally, the player characters is to slay Zhaitan.
 On the other hand, they're quite capable of negotiating with other races, and even the the Nightmare Court has very understandable motives (they're xenophobes, and want to pollute the Dream of Dreams so that other sylvari become as isolationist and insular as they are - and a lot less naive in their optimism about the world).